Dr Peter Loxley

 My second postdoctoral position was in the Center for Nonlinear Studies at Los Alamos National Laboratory.
 Here, amongst other things, I worked on a statistical model of sensory processing, similar to independent component analysis, that describes how simple cells in the primary visual cortex may reduce redundancy in natural sensory data.
 I also investigated bi-stable steady states in two-dimensional turbulence by considering maximum entropy states in the point-vortex model.
 This work was motivated by attempting to understand the dynamics of bi-stable ocean currents such as the Kuroshio current along the east coast of Japan.

-I was then an adjunct lecturer at the University of New Mexico (in Los Alamos) teaching first-year maths and computer science, before joining UNE as a lecturer in computational science.
+I was then an adjunct lecturer at the University of New Mexico (in Los Alamos) teaching first-year maths and computer science, before joining UNE.

 PhD (Physics) University of Western Australia